raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

     = The <superlative> IN <group>
     ?
 Roberto es el más gracioso de la clase : `Roberto is the funniest IN the class`

-Alex es el más rápido and John es el más listo
+Alex es el más rápido y John es el más listo
     = `Alex is the FASTER swimmer and John is the MORE CLEVER one`
         - De entre ellos dos.
 No se usa el superlativo en este caso = `Alex is the FASTEST swimmer and John is the MOST CLEVER one`